epiforecasts/covidregionaldata/SMG.md

 We are working to improve and expand the package: please see the [Issues](https://github.com/epiforecasts/NCoVUtils/issues) and feel free to comment.
 We are keen to standardise geocoding (issues [#81](https://github.com/epiforecasts/NCoVUtils/issues/81) and [#84](https://github.com/epiforecasts/NCoVUtils/issues/84)) and include data on priority countries ([#72](https://github.com/epiforecasts/NCoVUtils/issues/72)).
 As our capacity is limited, we would very much appreciate any help on these and welcome new pull requests.

 ## Set up
-Set your working directory to the home directory of this project (or use the provided Rstudio project).
+Set your working directory to the home directory of this project (or use the provided RStudio project).
 Install the analysis and all dependencies with:
 ```r
 remotes::install_github("epiforecasts/NCoVUtils", dependencies = TRUE)
 ```